 The patient tolerated the dosing with no reported adverse reactions.
-Complete analysis of data from the Phase 0 trial is in process and will be included in the study's final report.
+Complete analysis of data from the Phase 0 trial is in process and will be included in the final clinical trial report.

-Given what we believe were highly encouraging results from the Phase 0 trial and our receipt of FDA authorization to proceed with a Phase I clinical trial with TTX-MC138 at a therapeutic level, enrollment in the Phase 0 trial was closed to allow us to focus on advancing the Phase 1 clinical trial.
+Given what we believe were highly encouraging results from the Phase 0 trial and our receipt of FDA notification that our Phase I clinical trial with TTX-MC138 at a therapeutic level may proceed, enrollment in the Phase 0 trial was closed to allow us to focus on advancing the Phase 1 clinical trial.